 A common mistake we see is where trees have been pruned from the bottom up.
 This is often done for aesthetical reasons, to make a tree look shapely and pristine, but for some trees this would be a mistake.
 For instance, if you want your lovely apple tree to give you the best crop of delicious fruit every year you shouldn’t cut off all the branches you can reach.
 To do so might mean you’ll be left under the tree, arms crossed, staring up at those scrumptious looking apples right up top where you can’t get to them…

 So, before you shape your tree, first determine what type of tree you are looking to grow and what is its purpose.
 Is this tree to harvest fruit from, or perhaps to block your view of nosey neighbours?
-Don’t forget, if in doubt you can always call your friendly neighbourhood arborist for some advice.
+Don’t forget, if in doubt you can always call your friendly neighbourhood arborist for some advice on tree care.

 - Give them room to flourish

 A tree planted too close to a neighbour’s fence, a house, or other structure, may require more work than normal to keep its foliage and roots under control.
 So, to avoid the additional expense of crown reduction and more regular pruning choose a less controversial location for your tree.

 Soil PH is another locational issue, as too much acidity or alkalinity can impact on the health of your tree.
 We test the soil thoroughly before advising customers where their trees might be best located.
 If you are having trouble growing a tree that requires a more neutral PH soil it could be that the soil is slightly too acidic for that species.